Salvation plots could be wicked. You could be taken in.

 As time transpired, the very tense, fresh sect called Christianity grew big, and by the 300s CE it first became accepted as a religion in the Roman Empire, and later made the only official religion there, provided that Christians would serve in the Roman army.
 They did, and thereby ignored "turn the other cheek" to enemies and so on.
 They were pacifists no more, for the sake of eartly privileges and power.
 That was what bishops in part were for - to trade values for more power and influence.
 They had already borrowed and copied many well-known emblems, signs and imagery from other religions in the Roman Empire so they could impose on people.

-❋ Watch out: Enemies may be about if they tell you to resign to evil and bullying like Jesus did.
+◎ Watch out: Enemies may be about if they tell you to resign to evil and bullying.
+Jesus did (Matthew 5:39-41, etc.)

 A world religion formed with Jesus placed on a Roman-looking throne as 'Pancreator' or like a Roman Emperor